Sri Lankan civil war: Origin and evolution

-Other forms of official discrimination against the Sri Lankan Tamils included the state-sponsored colonization of traditional Tamil areas by Sinhalese peasants, the banning of the import of Tamil-language media and the preference given by the 1978 Constitution of Sri Lanka to Buddhism, the main religion followed by the Sinhalese.
+Other forms of official discrimination against the Sri Lankan Tamils included the state-sponsored colonisation of traditional Tamil areas by Sinhalese peasants, the banning of the import of Tamil-language media and the preference given by the 1978 Constitution of Sri Lanka to Buddhism, the main religion followed by the Sinhalese.

 Prabhakaran formed the Tamil New Tigers (TNT) in 1972.
-This was formed around an ideology that looked back to the 1st Millennium Chola Empire—the Tiger was the emblem of that empire.

-A further movement, the Eelam Revolutionary Organisation of Students (EROS), formed in Manchester and London; it became the backbone of the Eelamist movement in the diaspora, arranging passports and employment for immigrants and levying a heavy tax on them.
-It became the basis of the Eelamist logistical organization, later taken over entirely by the LTTE.
 The formation of the Tamil United Liberation Front (TULF) with the Vaddukkodei (Vattukottai) resolution of 1976 led to a hardening of attitudes.
 The resolution called for the creation of a secular, socialist state of Tamil Eelam, based on the right of self-determination.

 The TULF clandestinely supported the armed actions of the young militants who were dubbed "our boys".
 TULF leader Appapillai Amirthalingam even provided letters of reference to the LTTE and to other Tamil insurgent groups to raise funds.
 Amirthalingam introduced Prabhakaran to N.S.
 Krishnan, who later became the first international representative of LTTE.
 It was Krishnan who introduced Prabhakaran to Anton Balasingham, who later became the chief political strategist and chief negotiator of LTTE.
 The "boys" were the product of the post-war population explosion.
 Many partially educated, unemployed Tamil youth fell for revolutionary solutions to their problems.
 The leftist parties had remained "non-communal" for a long time, but the Federal Party (as well as its offshoot, the TULF), deeply conservative and dominated by Vellalar casteism, did not attempt to form a national alliance with the leftists in their fight for language rights.

 Following the sweeping electoral victory of the United National Party (UNP) in July 1977, the TULF became the leading opposition party, with around one-sixth of the total electoral vote winning on a party platform of secession from Sri Lanka.
 After the 1977 riots the J.R.
-Jayewardene government made one concession to the Tamil population; it lifted the policy of standardization for university admission that had driven many Tamil youths into militancy.
+Jayewardene government made one concession to the Tamil population; it lifted the policy of standardisation for university admission that had driven many Tamil youths into militancy.
 The concession was regarded by the militants as too little too late, and violent attacks continued.
 By this time TULF started losing its grip over the militant groups.
 LTTE ordered civilians to boycott the local government elections of 1983 in which even TULF contested.
 Voter turnout was as low as 10%.
 Thereafter, Tamil political parties were unable to represent the interests of the Tamil community.